 To further push the performance envelope, some brands are experimenting with merino and synthetic blends.
-The most impressive that we’ve seen are two baselayers: Patagonia’s Capilene Air and the Arc’teryx Satoro AR.
-The Capilene Air in particular is unique: it mixes Patagonia’s Capilene polyester and merino wool in a snug and very stretchy design.
-The shirt is extremely expensive at $149, but offers levels of mobility and a performance fit that 100% merino can’t match.
-The Arc’teryx Satoro AR addresses merino’s tendency to break down quicker by wrapping merino wool fibers around more durable nylon.
-Again, the item is really pricey ($139 for the zip neck), but impressive from a performance standpoint (for more on the Satoro AR, check out our in-depth review).
-We fully expect for more brands to look to these hybrid designs to pull out the best characteristics from the two types of fabric.
+The most impressive that we’ve seen are two baselayers: Patagonia’s Capilene Air and the Black Diamond Solution 150.
+The Capilene Air in particular is unique: it mixes Patagonia’s Capilene polyester and merino wool in a stretchy and incredibly warm design.
+The shirt is extremely expensive at $129 (and $149 for the hoody), but offers a fit and performance that 100-percent merino can’t match.
+On the other hand, the Black Diamond Solution 150 addresses merino’s tendency to break down quicker by wrapping merino wool fibers around more durable nylon.
+Again, this product is really pricey ($120 for the crew) but quite impressive from a performance standpoint.
+We fully expect more brands to look at these hybrid designs to pull out the best characteristics from the two types of fabric.

 Who Should Buy Merino?